AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SourceDocumentInformationType/README.md

 SourceDocumentInformationType Class
 ===================================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'SourceDocumentInformation' which a structure to model information about the data source of the present CAEX document.
+This Class is a wrapper for the CAEXElement 'SourceDocumentInformation' which a structure to model information about the data source of the present CAEX document.

 Inheritance Hierarchy